MichiHo/studienprojekt/README.md

 ## For the other datasets:

--   `explore_labelmefacade.py` shows images from the dataset and their annotations and an overlay of both, as a grid, interactively.
+-   `other_datasets/explore_labelmefacade.py` shows images from the dataset and their annotations and an overlay of both, as a grid, interactively.
--   `labelme_convert.py` converts the labelme dataset and puts the images into the extended dataset folders.
+-   `other_datasets/labelme_convert.py` converts the labelme dataset and puts the images into the extended dataset folders.
 Those are created by copying the outdoor and inout portions of the un-extended dataset, if they are not present yet.
--   `cmp_convert.py` converts the cmp dataset and puts the images into the extended dataset folders.
+-   `other_datasets/cmp_convert.py` converts the cmp dataset and puts the images into the extended dataset folders.
 Those are created by copying the outdoor and inout portions of the un-extended dataset, if they are not present yet.

+## Others:
+-   `class_table.py` creates a HTML file with a table of all classes, their scenes and their colors.